Log In

 Clare Mello-Robinson, the executive director of the Eliza DoLittle Society, thanked the Government for its assistance.

-She said the grant will support the charity’s pantry operations and ensure that its client households will have groceries during the upcoming holiday season.
+She said the grant would support the charity’s pantry operations and ensure that its client households had groceries during the upcoming holiday season.

-Ms Mello-Robinson said the charity provides a bag of groceries to an average of 350 households weekly, adding that the donations cover the size of each household.
+Ms Mello-Robinson said the charity provided a bag of groceries to an average of 350 households weekly, with the donations covering the size of each household.

 She added: “We’ve raised funds to purchase the food, all the food which goes into the grocery bags is food which is purchased from the wholesalers.”

-Ms Mello-Robinson said the charity’s pantry is usually well-stocked, although it does not receive the same quantity of donated food as it did a year ago.
+Ms Mello-Robinson said the charity’s pantry was usually well-stocked, although it did not receive the same quantity of donated food as it did a year ago.

 You must be Registered or to post comment or to vote.